rtsn/c201BatteryIndicatori3blocks/README.md

 # c201BatteryIndicatori3blocks
 A very simple i3blocks battery indicator written in Python for the ASUS Chromebook C201.
+Nothing fancy but does the job.

 # todo
 * fontawesome icons
+* write better README
+* provide block example
+* nice picture.